dezzak/lmld-constitution/constitution.md

 (b) The Branch Treasurer shall keep, maintain for six years, and pass to his or her successor accounting records which shall be available for inspection in accordance with the Political Parties, Elections and Referendums Act 2000.

-(c) The Branch Treasurer shall ensure that no donation of over £500is accepted except from a permissible donor and shall keep records and submit donations reports to the Treasurer of the Local Party.
+(c) The Branch Treasurer shall ensure that no donation of over £500 is accepted except from a permissible donor and shall keep records and submit donations reports to the Treasurer of the Local Party.

 (d) The Branch Treasurer shall annually produce accounts which shall be approved by the Branch Committee and shall be sent to the Treasurer of the Local Party by a date to be specified by the Treasurer of the Local Party.